Faculty of Medical Leadership and Management: History

+The Chief Executive Officer is Professor Rich Withnall, one of the UK's most senior medical leaders whose career has included military service across multiple continents, advising the UK Government on national medical emergencies, and serving as Honorary Surgeon to Their Majesties Queen Elizabeth II and King Charles III.
+Prior to his position at FMLM, he served as Director of Defence Healthcare, UK Ministry of Defence.

 At its inception, the faculty put forward the view that medical leadership would have to become a true professional discipline to be able to deal with the challenges which the health service faces.

 The faculty has also commented on creating the right culture within organisations that provide healthcare and training.

 Governance

-The current Medical Director and Interim CEO is Dr Paul Evans and the Chair is Professor Mayur Lakhani CBE.
+The current CEO is Rich Withnall.

-Dr Rich Withnall was due to join FMLM as permanent CEO in June 2023.

-FMLM is governed by a Board of Trustees.
+FMLM is governed by a board of trustees.

 While the organisation was becoming established, the faculty's governing body was the Founding Council, with representatives drawn from all of the member Colleges and Faculties.
 This arrangement was in place from May 2011 until March 2013, at which point the new Council took over.
 In January 2014, a Board of Trustees was established.